 - Do you have a checklist of documents needed to file a request for recognition of Italian citizenship jure sanguinis?

-I don’t, but there is such a checklist (PDF) at Italian Citizenship & Genealogical Services.
+I don’t, but there is such a checklist (PDF) at Italian Citizenship & Genealogical Services (it appears this site is down at least for the time being, but you might want to check back).

 - Can I apply for jure sanguinis citizenship in Italy?